 However, implementing UBA comes with challenges, including resource allocation, asset management, legal frameworks, and social implications.
 Real-world examples and pilot programs offer valuable insights into the benefits and challenges associated with UBA.

-As societies grapple with economic insecurity and inequality, exploring innovative approaches like universal basic asset becomes crucial in forging a more equitable and sustainable future for all.
+As societies grapple with economic insecurity and inequality, exploring innovative approaches like universal basic assets becomes crucial in forging a more equitable and sustainable future for all.
 I hope you enjoyed going through the article and have all the information regarding the asset.